HACK THE BRAIN DUBLIN

 Sounds great - I want to take part!
 What do I do?

 Glad you're interested - Click here to sign up to join a team (it's free!).
 You can pick a team to join, or we'll set you up with one during the “matchmaking session” at the Hack The Brain kick-off event on Friday, 9th June, when each project idea will be presented on stage.
 We've had a huge number of registrations, so if there are no spots left, please join the waiting list and we will contact you immediately if a spot opens up for you.

 I’m really interested, but I don't want to join a team.
 Can I come along and join the audience?

 Yes!
 Hack The Brain is open to members of the public, too.
 On Tuesday, 16th May, we had a public pre-event to get the neurons firing and the creative juices flowing — this was also streamed live online.
-The opening night (Friday, 9th June), featuring presentations from some of our special guests, will be open to the public and will also be streamed online on www.facebook.com/scigallerydub.
-Finally, the hackathon will culminate with public pitches by the teams at the end of the weekend on Sunday evening, followed by the awards ceremony.
+The opening night (Friday, 9th June), featuring presentations from some of our special guests, will be open to the public - register here.
+This will also be streamed online on www.facebook.com/scigallerydub.
+We'll have some artists talks open to the public on Saturday 10th of June at 6pm - tickets here.
+Finally, the hackathon will culminate with public pitches by the teams at the end of the weekend on Sunday evening, followed by the awards ceremony - sign up here to claim a free ticket.

 You mentioned developers — can you be more specific?